2025-environmental-bioinformatics/Lab-Similarities/HMMER.md

 ```

 ### Create an HMM profile from an alignement
-*navigate to your user directory inside the class folder and clone the current lab repo; use the srun node you started for the BLAST lab to run the commands or put in a similar request for resources*
+*navigate to your user directory inside the class folder and make two directories: one to store the hmmer output and the other to store the profile*

 Activate you hmmer environment

 and create the profile using the alignment
 ```
-hmmbuild nitrogenase.hmm nitrogenase.aln
+hmmbuild nitrogenase.hmm /proj/omics/env-bio/2025/collaboration/common_material/nitrogenase.aln
 ```

 ### Perform search
 ```
-hmmsearch -o SPO-all-DCM-0.8-5.00_nitrogenase.out nitrogenase.hmm /vortexfs1/omics/env-bio/collaboration/sequences/hmmer_example/SPO-all-DCM-0.8-5.00.proteins.faa
+hmmsearch -o SPO-all-DCM-0.8-5.00_nitrogenase.out /proj/omics/env-bio/2025/collaboration/common_material/nitrogenase.hmm /proj/omics/env-bio/2025/collaboration/common_material/SPO-all-DCM-0.8-5.00.proteins.faa
 ```